Rapanos v. United States: Subsequent developments

-As Roberts anticipated, the courts adopting Kennedy's standard have done so by invoking Marks.
-Under Marks, a split decision's binding legal rule is found in the opinion taken by the concurring justices on the narrowest grounds, which has been interpreted as meaning the opinion that is the "logical subset" of the other opinions in the case.
+As Roberts anticipated, the courts adopting Kennedy's standard between Rapanos and the later case Sackett v.
+EPA did so by invoking Marks; under Marks, a split decision's binding legal rule is found in the opinion taken by the concurring justices on the narrowest grounds, which has been interpreted as meaning the opinion that is the "logical subset" of the other opinions in the case.
 As applied to Rapanos, Marks dictates that if either the plurality or the Kennedy test is a subset of the other, that test is controlling.
-The appellate courts that have followed the Kennedy test have concluded that it is a logical subset of the Rapanos plurality test and therefore binding.
-The appellate courts that have adopted both Rapanos tests (the First and Eighth Circuits) have concluded that the Marks rule does not apply to Rapanos and that both tests are equally valid.
+The appellate courts that have followed the Kennedy test have concluded that it is a logical subset of the Rapanos plurality test and therefore controlling.
+The appellate courts that have adopted both Rapanos tests (the First and Eighth Circuits) have concluded that Marks does not apply to Rapanos and that both tests are equally valid.
 The Supreme Court has denied petitions for writ of certiorari in six of the seven circuit court cases addressing the Rapanos split-decision question.
 (The Bailey appellant did not file a petition.)
-It is therefore unlikely that the Supreme Court will clarify this question in the near future.

 On October 3, 2022, the court held oral arguments in Sacket v.
-EPA.
-This case is expected to render an opinion on the primacy of the superior test.
+EPA, and on May 25, 2023, Justice Alito announced an opinion adopting the Rapanos plurality's "continuous surface water connection" test.
+Justice Brett Kavanaugh filed a concurrence in the judgment joined by Justices Sonia Sotomayor, Elena Kagan, and Ketanji Brown Jackson.
+Kavanaugh agreed with the majority's adoption of the Rapanos plurality's characterization of "waters of the United States", but argued that the Clean Water Act covered wetlands adjacent to the "waters of the United States".